You can’t score well if you can’t putt! The putter is the one club you use on every hole!

 Long Putters vs Belly Putters

 Long putters range from 46-50 inches long and up.
 The advantage of the long putter is, it removes any wrist action.
-With the anchor hand it holds the club to your chest while your opposite simply guides or barely touches the club.
+With the anchor hand, it holds the club to your chest while your opposite simply guides or barely touches the club.
 Some say the long putter is easy on the nerves, which makes it very appealing who tend to get into their own head.

 The Belly putters are usually 40-45 inches long and are anchored around the navel.
 If you’re struggling with too much wrist action, the anchor serves as a point of contact reducing wrist movement.
 Caution, as of January 1, 2016 anchoring putters to your body isn’t allowed, but the putter itself remains legal.

-When possible I try to include a couple different vendors so you can get the best deal available!
+When possible I try to include a couple of different vendors so you can get the best deal available!